 4. Make Elizabeth a Halloween Outfit, with a witches hat.

 This was her costume last year, hand made by me.
-This year’s outfit is all cut out and just needs sewing up.
+This year’s outfit is a plain black dress, but it is totally adaptable.

 5. Make a Dio De Los Muertos dress too!

 I love this skulls fabric, and it is halloweeny (is that a word?) without being too scary.
 It is also really lovely and colourful.